Conducting onsite collections research

 Rights and Reproductions

 To learn more about requesting high-resolution reproductions from the Museum’s collection for personal or commercial use, click here.
-You can also contact Nilda Rivera, Manager of Licensing and Reproductions, at 917.492.3375 or firstname.lastname@example.org
+You can also contact Nilda I. Rivera, Director of Licensing and Reproductions, at 917.492.3375 or firstname.lastname@example.org